 - Included covers for the driver and wood

 - Relatively expensive, the most expensive set on this list

 - No putter included on this set, you will need to invest separately

 - No included bag, which means additional cost

-The X2-Hot is actually a professional, high-end clubs that can be used by beginners, instead of considering them a true beginners' clubs.
-Yet, even with that fact, they are some of the most forgiving clubs available today, and beginners can definitely benefit from using them.
+The X2-Hot is actually a professional, high-end club set that can be used by beginners, instead of being a true beginners' clubs.
+Even so, they are some of the most forgiving clubs available today, and beginners can definitely benefit from using them.

 The driver and irons are some of the longest and most forgiving in the game today and are popular even among Tour pros.
 All the clubs are exceptionally well-made, as expected from high-end Callaway clubs.

 If you are looking for quality and long-term investment, the Callaway X2 Hot Complete Set is the right choice.
-The non-inclusion of a putter might actually be a given since you can individually buy a putter that can suit your playstyle and preferences better.
+The lack of an included putter might actually be a boon since you can individually buy a putter that can suit your putting stroke and preferences better.